Bioconductor/bioconductor.org/content/developers/package-guidelines.md

 * Document data structures used and, if different from data structures used by similar packages, explain why a different data structure was used.
 * Contain only code that can be redistributed according to the package license.
+  Be aware of the licensing agreements for packages you are depending on in your package.
+  Not all packages are open source even if they are publicly available.
   In particular, packages may not include any code from [Numerical Recipes](http://www.nr.com/).
 * Not contain unnecessary files such as .DS_Store, .project, .svn, cache file,